MinaAlmasi/assignment3-pretrained-cnns/README.md

 ```

 ## Pipeline
-This pipeline was built on Ubuntu ([UCloud](https://cloud.sdu.dk/)).
+The pipeline has been tested on Ubuntu v22.10, Python v3.10.7 ([UCloud](https://cloud.sdu.dk/), Coder Python 1.77.3).
+Python's [venv](https://docs.python.org/3/library/venv.html) needs to be installed for the pipeline to work.

 ### Setup
 First, please download the [*Indo Fashion Kaggle dataset*](https://www.kaggle.com/datasets/validmodel/indo-fashion-dataset) and place all files in the ```images``` folder.
-Ensure that the data follows the structure and naming conventions described in [images/README.md](https://github.com/AU-CDS/assignment3-pretrained-cnns-MinaAlmasi/tree/main/images).
+Ensure that the data follows the structure and naming conventions described in [images/README.md](https://github.com/MinaAlmasi/assignment3-pretrained-cnns/tree/master/images).

 Then, run the ```setup.sh``` in the terminal:
 ```